 And the second topic?
 Of course safety!
 We noted the relevance of this topic because many of our program participants expressed high concern about it.
 This time, our aim was to create a platform where those interested in this topic would be able to express all their concerns, ask questions to those who have already lived the same experience and found a compromise.

-For this purpose, the list of our participants has changed this time, and we invited people who had experiences to share and specific examples to give to those interested.
-Repatriated from Lebanon, Araz Sahakian, a Birthright alumna from 2018, is currently living in Armenia after finishing her volunteering with us.
+For this purpose, the list of our participants has changed this time, and we invited people who had experiences to shareand specific examples to give to those interested.
+Repatriated from Lebanon, Araz Sahakian, a 2018 Birthright alumna from the US, is currently living in Armenia after finishing her volunteering with us.
 She has been here for the last three years and witnessed the emergence of COVID-19 pandemic and the Artsakh war.
 Our second speaker, Astrig Akopian is also an alumna, who arrived from France to volunteer this year.
 Astrig is a journalist, and her main aim was to see, experience and live through what her motherland was going through herself and provide media coverage about it.

 Additionally, we had Mary Galstyan, a current Birthright Armenia volunteer and a student of Harvard Law School, who had the same concerns as many diaspora Armenians wondering how safe it is to travel to Armenia now.
 Last but not least, Vartan Marashlyan from Repat Armenia was present to share the stories of repatriates currently in Armenia showing how they conquered their fears, what concerns they had and what helped them the most in these times.